azariaberyl/catalog-express/docs/catalog.md

     "data": {
       "id": "id",
       "title": "New Catalog",
-      "description": "This is a new catalog",
+      "desc": "This is a new catalog",
       "image": "image path"
     }
   }